aaru-dps/Aaru.Documentation/media/info.md

 ## Command Description

-This operation will request and show all information about the inserted media in a physical device.
+This operation will request and show all information about the inserted media from a physical device.
 For information about supported physical devices check [the list of supported physical devices.](../faq/supported-devices.md)

 ## Command usage